GSA-TTS/identity-handbook/_articles/platform-gitlab.md

 continue to function.
 We also have break-glass procedures if needed.
 See [Runbook: GitLab Access Contingency Plan](https://gitlab.login.gov/lg/identity-devops/-/wikis/Runbook:-Gitlab-Access-When-IDP-is-Down)

-## Gitlab Migration
+## GitLab Migration
-We are in the process of moving our repos to using Gitlab as their primary source of truth.
-Most repos will continue to mirror back to Github, in order to allow us to maintain public visibility.
-Once we have migrated a Repo, merging from any branch other than Gitlab will be blocked, and all PR's will need to be submitted via Gitlab.
+We are in the process of moving our repos to using GitLab as their primary source of truth.
+Most repos will continue to mirror back to GitHub, in order to allow us to maintain public visibility.
+Once we have migrated a repository, merging from any branch other than GitLab will be blocked, and all pull requests will need to be submitted via GitLab.
 Our current timeline for migration is below:

 | Repo Name                            | Planned Move Date | Status    |